vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-azure-hybrid.md

-# VMware TKGm on Hybrid-Cloud Azure
+# VMware Tanzu Kubernetes Grid on Hybrid-Cloud Azure

 _A validated augmentation for the [TKO on Azure reference architecture](tko-on-azure.md)_